Skip to content

 These little useful easy jar lid openers will help you open any tightly sealed jar without anyone’s help.
 I think my husband loves them even more than I do because he doesn’t have to be the designated jar opener anymore!

 This tutorial will show you how to make a jar opener in a very short amount of time, without much effort.
-A project ideal for both beginner as well as expert sewing enthusiasts.
+Make your life easier and add a touch of handmade charm to your daily routine!

 Below you will find my step by step written tutorial with VIDEO instructions for all the visual learners.